DieterSteinhauser/project_documentation/sphinx/engineering/instrument_amps.rst

 .. figure:: power_supply/high_side_sensing.png
   :align: center

-  Figure 1: High-side current sensing with a differential amplifier [3]_.
+  High-side current sensing with a differential amplifier [3]_.

 Generally, a sense resistor is connected between the load and ground for low-side sensing, or between the supply and load for high-side sensing.
 There are advantages and disadvantages to both high and low side current sensing.